Multi-Modal Deep Learning for Credit Rating Prediction Using Text and Numerical Data Streams: Results

 \subsection{Text Visualization}

-Before training the models, we first explored the documents to understand the relationship of earning calls with risk.
-There were almost 27,000 documents, in which the frequency of the words varied from 50 to 20,000 words.
-Figure ~\ref{Fig.4} represents the frequency of the words in the documents for each rating class on average.
-All classes had a similar word average of almost 4,000 words.
+The text data for credit rating features documents that review company profiles and provides statements that can be helpful in understanding the relationship of earning calls with risk.
+The text dataset features 27,854 documents where the frequency of the words varies from 50 to 20,000 words as shown in Figure~\ref{fig:datavisual} for each rating class on average.
+Note that as shown in Table~\ref{tab:data}, we initially had 22 classes, which were grouped to get 8 classes.